 If you are the CEO of your business, you are going to be the main driving force of that business.
 If the complex machine that is your body is not well tuned, the business will suffer.
 Use your Life Plan to make some decisions about what you think is necessary to give you the health to have a comfortable life.

 Recreation and Pleasure

-You probably have a good idea already of what sort of activity gives you pleasure and what things are necessary to maximize that pleasure.
-There is little point in becoming comfortably wealthy if you don’t get to use that wealth to maximize your pleasure.
+You probably have a good idea already of what sort of activity gives you pleasure and what things are necessary to maximise that pleasure.
+There is little point in becoming comfortably wealthy if you don’t get to use that wealth to maximise your pleasure.

 Note down in your Life Plan some of the things you enjoy and put aspirational goals there for you to aim for.
 Remember, if you don’t have a route planned out for the SS The Rest of My Life it will only lead you to pleasurable pursuits accidentally.

 If you like sailing, start with a small boat then plan to reward yourself with something larger when you hit some milestone in your business – say your first $500,000 profit.